GIScience 2020 Workshop on

 Submission Guidelines and Important Dates

-Submissions of short (1500 words) position papers or research papers in a pdf format should be directly uploaded to the workshop webpage (AMD 2020) on EasyChair.
+Submissions of short (1500 words) position papers or research papers in a pdf format should be directly uploaded to the workshop webpage (AMD 2020) on EasyChair (the updated link will be posted in 2021).
 Please use this word template for paper submissions: GIScience AMD Template 2020.

 A research paper can present either finished work or work-in-progress, while a position paper should either describe contemporary research challenges in movement analytics or set out your vision for the development of the field.
 Please indicate in the title whether your submission is a position paper or research paper.